Colorado, the Centennial State, is one of the most beautiful states in the U.S.

 These spiders prefer cool and dark habitats, such as caves and vacant buildings.

-Females may live up to three years and males typically only survive six months.
+Females may live up to three years, and males typically survive only six months.

 Regarding identifying the gender of these creatures, females tend to have an hourglass pattern on their abdomen, whereas males do not.